Two beams are better than one: Enabling reliable and high throughput mmWave links: Related Work

-High training overhead may be reduced by taking assistance from device positioning systems \cite{zhou2018following,wei2017pose,va2015beam} or light sensors~\cite{haider2018listeer}, out-of-band WiFi~\cite{sur2017wifi,nitsche2015steering}, and multi-user coordination techniques \cite{shao2018two, qiao2014mac}.
-However, in contrast to \name, they suffer from relatively lower accuracy with added complexity while being dependent on external devices. \name high accuracy is achieved based on the super-resolution algorithm combined with motion tracking algorithm.
+$\blacksquare\;$ \textbf{Beam Training:} A vast literature focus on reducing the initial beam training delay through single-beam \cite{jeong2015random,barati2015directional,zhou2012efficient,zhou2012efficient,barati2016initial, sur201560} or multi-beams \cite{abari2016millimeter,hassanieh2018fast,tsang2011coding, aykin2019smartlink, aykin2019multi}.
+In contrast, \name focuses on link maintenance and reliability and therefore is complementary to initial beam training approaches.
+High training overhead may be reduced by taking assistance from device positioning systems \cite{wei2017pose,va2015beam} or light sensors~\cite{haider2018listeer}, out-of-band WiFi~\cite{sur2017wifi,nitsche2015steering}, and multi-user coordination techniques \cite{shao2018two, qiao2014mac}.
+However, in contrast to \name, they suffer from relatively lower accuracy with added complexity while dependent on external devices. \name high accuracy is achieved based on the super-resolution algorithm combined with the motion tracking algorithm.

-\textbf{Reflecting surfaces:} Prior work on active mmWave relay~\cite{abari2017enabling,tan2018enabling} requires additional active devices (antenna array) with beamforming capabilities to relay the signal towards the user.
-These devices add up to the cost and power requirements.
+$\blacksquare\;$ \textbf{Reflecting surfaces:} Prior work on active mmWave relay~\cite{abari2017enabling,tan2018enabling} requires additional active devices (antenna array) with beamforming capabilities to relay the signal towards the user.
+These devices increase cost and power consumption.
 On the other hand, \name relies entirely on natural reflectors present in the environment.
-Furthermore, \name can leverage such active mmWave relays to create multi-beam and augment them with constructive combining, proactive tracking and adaptation algorithms.
-The authors of \cite{zhou2012mirror,genc2010robust,zhao2018improving,khawaja2018coverage} leverage reflective surfaces to improve indoor mmWave connectivity and coverage based on simulation models. \cite{zhu2014demystifying} exploits outdoor reflections for a robust NLOS link.
-E-Mi \cite{wei2017facilitating} and mmRanger~\cite{zhou2019autonomous} provide models to estimate the reflector parameters in a realistic environment.
-However, they require tedious environment mapping by moving the client manually or by placing it on an autonomous bot.
-Their model is suitable for one-time sensing for initial network deployment, which complements with our goal of improving the link reliability in real-time.
+The authors of \cite{zhou2012mirror,genc2010robust,zhao2018improving,khawaja2018coverage, zhu2014demystifying,wei2017facilitating,zhou2019autonomous} leverage reflective surfaces to improve indoor mmWave connectivity \& coverage.
+Their model is suitable for one-time sensing for initial network deployment, which complements our goal of improving the link reliability in real-time.